kitesi/scoped-sort/README.md

 # Contributing / Help

+Contributions are very welcome and appreciated.

+If you need help with something, found a bug, or want to request a feature, feel free to make an issue.

-If you want a feature you can make create an issue for it and/or make a pull request.
-If you still need help, feel free to create an issue.
+If you want to fix a bug or contribute a feature, first create an issue, and then you can work on a pull request.